How Does Megan's Law Affect Real Estate Listings?

 Megan’s Law and Buyers

-As an agent, Megan’s law will directly affect you when it comes to working with both buyers and sellers.
-Let’s start with how the Megan’s Law disclosure comes into play when you are representing a buyer.
+As an agent, Megan’s Law directly affects your work with both buyers and sellers.
+Let’s begin with what it means when you represent a buyer.

 Does Megan’s Law Hurt Sellers?